telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/inline-and-block-commands-behavior-change.md

 # Inline and Block Commands Behavior Change

 ## What Has Been Changed

 During the last few years, the editor got many new important features and functionalities.
-All these goodies highly increasedthe end-user’s usability and support for different scenarios, although they led to some unwanted side effects with the basicfunctionalities.
+All these goodies highly increased the end-user’s usability and support for different scenarios, although they led to some unwanted side effects with the basic functionalities.
 In addition to that, lots of new browsers and browser versions were released through the time.
 The RadEditorcontrol is designed to depend on browser commands for most of the basic editing functionalities.

 Since Q2 2013, in order to improve the consistency across different browsers and achieve stronger coherence with the desktop text editing applications,we have introduced major changes in the behavior of some major commands used in the **RadEditor** control.
-These commands take careof user actions for editing, insertion and modification of inline (span, font etc.) and block (lists, paragraphs, tables, etc.) elements.
+These commands take care of user actions for editing, insertion and modification of inline (span, font etc.) and block (lists, paragraphs, tables, etc.) elements.

 As a result of the modification, these commands now exhibit behavior different from what was observed in previous versions of that control.